tensorflow/tfjs-models/knn-classifier/README.md

 ```

 Args:
-- **example:** An example to make a prediction on, usually an embedding from
+- **example:** An example to make a prediction on, usually an activation from
   another model.
 - **k:** The K value to use in K-nearest neighbors.
 Determines how many examples
   from the dataset to truncate nearest values by before voting on the best
   class.
 Defaults to 3.
+If examples < k, k = examples.

 Returns an object with a top classIndex, and confidences mapping the class index
 to the confidence.